-Submission Deadline is Wednesday, the 16th of February 2022
+Submission Deadline is Friday, 17th of February 2023

 - Brandon Charpied, MOBTS Executive Director

-Arrive early and stay late as you make the most of this tremendous experience!
+Arrive early, stay late and perhaps play a round of golf, as you make the most of this tremendous experience!

-The core purpose of this conference is to bring together management educators from around the world, from the Australasian region, from America, from Europe and other countries.
+The core purpose of this conference is to bring together management educators from around the world, from Europe, America, Australasian region and beyond.
 We want to create a vibrant international community of educators so that we can share our experience of best practices, learn from each other and build learning networks for today and into the future.
 As such, this is a very broad theme, congruent with the vision of MOBTS.

 We very much welcome a blend of proposals including:

-- Interactive exercises or cases on a particular topic;
+- Interactive sessions - exercises or cases - on a particular topic

-- Presentations of best practices in management education.
+- Presentations of good practices in management education

 - Pedagogical research

-Below are some themes that have emerged from our experience of management education and about which we are keen to gain insights into best practice.
+Below are some themes that have emerged from our experience of management education, these relevant in the context of the host institution and about which we are keen to gain insights into best practice.
 As a community, you will have additional insights, so consider the below initial thoughts.
 We welcome proposals both within and outside the below themes.

-How do we choose between styles of learning, how do we implement these effectively, and what is impact of these on different types of teacher and learner:
+- How do we develop student-centric approaches that promote experiential learning?
+How do we implement these effectively, and what is their impact on different types of teachers and learners: